 Before even getting out your paints it can be a good idea to first create a small tonal value drawing.
 Creating a black and white drawing first can help you to figure out the light and shadow areas first before introducing color into the mix.

-The above painting by Anders Zorn, is a great example of a painting down with a limited palette.
+The above painting by Anders Zorn, is a great example of a painting done with a limited palette.
 It also has a clear value structure.
 Anders Zorn famously used a limited palette of four colors – vermillion, ivory black, yellow ochre, and flake white (lead white).
-Quite a lot is possible with just a few colors!
+A lot is possible with just a few colors!

 Transitioning into a full color palette

 You do not need to wait until you feel that you have mastered painting with color and light before transitioning into a full color palette.
 So much of the learning comes through the doing.
 Plunging into the world of color can sometimes be the best thing you can do!
 Above and below are some great examples of pieces done with a full color palettes.
-Both are by the French artist Edgar Degas. pieces by Degas.
-Notice how clear their value structure is – they have very clear passages of light and dark values.
+Both are by the French artist Edgar Degas.
+Notice how clear the value structure in both pieces are.
+It is so clear because Degas simplified the light and dark values very well!

 Video painting tutorial: How to Paint Light and Shadow